Are You Jealous (part two)

-“My business is such,” Reiff said firmly, “that I must be paid.
+“My business is such” (said firmly) “that I must be paid.
 I expect to be paid.”

-Well, as Gabriel supposed, ending the call, everyone’s business is such, for that matter.
+Well, as Gabriel mused, ending the call, everyone’s business is such, for that matter.

 The day was not really sunny; it was not really warm.
 He felt clammy wearing his jacket.
 He knew that if he took it off, he would feel chilled.
-The sun, hazy through low clouds, as though a dim shop light were burning, seemed warmer where yellow leaves remained, withdrawing coldly where limbs were bare.
+The sun, hazy through low clouds, as though a dim shop light burned overhead, seemed warmer where yellow leaves remained, coldly withdrawn where limbs were bare.
 He passed three businesses in a row, shuttered and closed, signs advertising their premises available for lease.

 Vows and pledges can’t obviate human nature.
 Passages in life run their course.
-Eva’s nature was to fix things—to take a shabby thing and make art of it; to take a broken thing and restore its utility.
-Eva, on the other hand (as in her blithe way she always said), had a short attention span.
+Eva’s nature was to fix things…to take a shabby thing and make art of it; to take a broken thing and restore its utility.
+On the other hand, Eva (as in her blithe way she always said), had a short attention span.

 “You don’t, you know.
 You choose to.”
-He had said this back to her.
+Once, he’d said this back to her.

-Yes, she cast things aside; she moved on to new enthusiasms.
-She was mistaken, Gabriel thought, if she believed her work was finished.
+Yes, she cast things aside; she moved to new enthusiasms.
+She was mistaken, he thought, if she believed her work was finished.

 Are You Jealous